-Effective the first pay period after July 1, 2010, the parties agree that the employer shall contribute six percent (6%) of subject salary to the employee's Individual Account Program (IAP).
+Effective the first pay period after July 1, 2010, the parties agree that the employer shall contribute six percent (6%) of eligible subject salary, to be remitted to Oregon PERS.
+After any required adjustments, Oregon PERS will distribute the net amount to the employee's Individual Account Program (IAP).
 For the limited purposes of Internal Revenue Code Section 414(h)2) and related tax statutes, the employee's contribution to PERS will be picked up by the County as a pre-tax contribution as the term "pick-ups" is used in the Internal Revenue Code.
 It is the intention of the parties that these provisions should, in substance if not in absolute form, result in no substantial additional cost to the County and no substantial effect on the net pay of employees.

-If this Agreement is determined to be unlawful, ineffective or unenforceable by a final order of a court or agency of competent jurisdiction and if such order requires any payment by the County or payment to the County by one or more members of the Board of Commissioners or any officer or employee of the County as a result of such determination, the Association, its individual members and any successor organization agree that individual bargaining unit members will repay any salary, retirement benefits improperly paid, and taxes of FICA, including any ordered interest.
+If this Agreement is determined to be unlawful, ineffective or unenforceable by a final order of a court or agency of competent jurisdiction and if such order requires any payment by the County or payment to the County by one or more members of the Board of Commissioners or any officer or employee of the County as a result of such determination, the Association, its individual members and any successor organization agree that individual bargaining unit members will repay any salary, retirement benefits improperly paid, and taxes of FICA , including any ordered interest.